1950 NFL playoffs: Background

 When the All-America Football Conference (AAFC) folded in late 1949, three of its teams – the Cleveland Browns, San Francisco 49ers, and Baltimore Colts – were absorbed by the NFL.
 This forced a realignment of the NFL's divisions into the American and National conferences.
 The Browns went into the American Conference along with teams mostly from the NFL's old Eastern Division, while the 49ers and Colts went into the National Conference with teams from the old Western Division.
 Under NFL rules at the time, the teams with the best records in each conference after the 12-game regular season met in the NFL championship to determine the winner of the league.

 The Browns and the New York Giants jockeyed for first place in the American Conference for most of the regular season.
 Cleveland ended with a 10–2 win–loss record, both of its losses coming against the Giants.
 The Giants ended with the same record, having lost to the Pittsburgh Steelers and Chicago Cardinals.
 In the National Conference, the New York Yanks, Chicago Bears, and Los Angeles Rams were at the top of the standings for most of the season.
 The Yanks faded with four losses in the final five games, however, leaving the Rams and Bears tied at 9–3 at the end of the season.
 The Rams lost two of their games against the Bears, while the Bears lost to the Yanks, Cardinals, and Green Bay Packers.

 With both conferences tied, two playoffs were scheduled to determine which teams would play in the annual championship game.
-Cleveland won a coin toss to get home-field advantage in its matchup against the Giants on December 17.
-Chicago played Los Angeles on the same day in Los Angeles.
-It was the first and only time in the championship game era between 1933 and 1966 when both of the NFL's divisions ended in ties for first place, resulting in two playoff games.
+Cleveland won a coin toss to get home-field advantage in its matchup against the Giants on December 17, and Chicago played at Los Angeles on the same day.
+It was the only time in the championship game era between 1933 and 1966 when both NFL divisions ended in ties for first place, resulting in two playoff games.